mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 The `deviceId` is comprised of the location (for example, `A-ZZU-MZUZUAIRPORT-ZZU1CKB004`), followed by the name of the device (for example, `.BGR1`).

 The airline backend then uses these IDs to connect to devices at the location.
-For example, to connect to an ATB through a POST `/session/v2/connections` request, you must pass the `DeviceId` in the Request Body.
+For example, to connect to an ATB through a <span class="method post">POST</span> `/session/v2/connections` request, you must pass the `DeviceId` in the Request Body.

 #### `capabilities`